 SMILE LASIK is a great option if you:

-SMILE is a less invasive surgery and twice as fast as LASIK, while also giving you quicker results and a shorter recovery time.
+SMILE is a less invasive surgery and twice as fast as LASIK, while also giving you quicker results and shorter recovery time.
 Because your surgeon doesn’t create a corneal flap during SMILE, there is a lower chance of complications post-surgery.
 The way SMILE corrective surgery is performed also means that you’ll have a lower risk of developing long-term dry eye, which can be a potential risk from LASIK.